josephtrandev/google-homepage/README.md

-**In this project, I will look through the HTML of an existing web page, deconstruct it, and then rebuild it.**
+**In this project, I will try to build a copy of an existing webpage (google.com) using HTML, CSS, and developer tools**

 The goals for this project are: